-Computer Bridge
+C. Computer Bridge

 Since 1996, the best bridge programs can annually participate in the World Computer-Bridge Championship (WCBC).
 The selected bridge AI used in our experiments was developed by Yves Costel for the bridge program Wbridge51.
-The boosted version of Wbridge5 (Ventos et al. 2017) won the WCBC in 2016, 2017 and 2018.
+The boosted version of Wbridge5 [19] won the WCBC in 2016, 2017 and 2018.

 The best Bridge bots use PIMC, with a double-dummy solver (DDS) to evaluate each simulated world.
+A DDS search for a possible world is a complete Alpha-Beta search that returns the evaluation of the world according to perfect play by all the players.
 They also use some additional heuristics, for example to prefer the less-revealing of equivalent actions.